 Load the <local path>/Data/Installation/Intro-Bundle.mcvz bundle to display NCEP GFS data in the Main Display window.

-In the Main Menu Bar in the Main Display window of McIDAS-V, Left Click to select File -> Open File….
+In the Main Menu Bar in the Main Display window of McIDAS-V, select File -> Open File….

-In the file browser, “Look In” the location where you downloaded the data files for this tutorial, select Intro-Bundle.mcvz and Left Click Open.
+In the file browser, “Look In” the location where you downloaded the data files for this tutorial, select Intro-Bundle.mcvz and click Open.

-When prompted, select Replace Session to replace the current window with the contents of the bundle and Left Click OK.
+When prompted, select Replace Session to replace the current window with the contents of the bundle and click OK.

 Select Remove all layers.